 Be careful how you answer the “why” question and refrain from saying “we don’t love each other anymore”.
-If you do, be sure to clarify that while that love went away, a love Mommy or Daddy has for their child never goes away, no matter what.
+If you do, be sure to clarify that while that love went away, a love a parent has for their child never goes away, no matter what.

-“Sometimes Mommies and Daddies don’t work out and can’t stay married.
-But while Daddy and I might not love each other, we will always love you.
+“Sometimes marriages don’t work out and parents can’t stay married.
+But while your other parent and I might not love each other, we will always love you.
 The love between a parent and child never goes away.
 Ever.”

-K would then ask me why Mommy and Daddy can’t just live together again.
+My daughter would then ask me why Mommy and Daddy can’t just live together again.
 It was heartbreaking.
-I knew she didn’t understand what it meant to be in a relationship or be married; she just wanted her mommy and daddy to live in the same house – with her.
+I knew she didn’t understand what it meant to be in a relationship or be married; she just wanted her Mommy and Daddy to live in the same house – with her.

-Children like my daughter K, who love both of their parents (as most children do), don’t like choosing between mom and dad.
+Children like my daughter, who love both of their parents (as most children do), don’t like choosing between them.
 They want to see both parents equally, as often as possible.
 And if that option is taken away, it can make them frustrated and upset.